Car insurance job titles

 Many of these jobs involve shift work, something insurers often deem a high risk when it comes to car insurance.
 People in these professions are also often likely to carry expensive equipment in their car, which can push premiums up.

 As mentioned above, your car insurance quote will be affected by your own personal circumstances, so won’t necessarily be the same as what is stated here, even for the same profession.
-The best way to find the best insurance cover for you is to compare quotes.
+The best way to find the best insurance cover for you is to compare quotes with our partner Confused.

 Adopting a whole new career to save on your car insurance premium is probably a little drastic, so we don’t recommend that.